Only way back for PTI is if it offers earnest apology, forgoes politics of anarchy: DG ISPR

 He said that a terrorist named Habibullah s/o Khan Mohammad, who was captured in an intelligence-based operation in Balochistan’s Pishin district on April 23, admitted to committing terror acts in Pakistan.

-The DG ISPR said that so far in 2024 the security forces have collectively conducted 13,135 small and major IBOs against terrorists and their facilitators, during which “249 terrorists were sent to hell while 396 were arrested”.
+The DG ISPR said that so far in 2024 the security forces collectively conducted 13,135 small and major intelligence-based operations against terrorists and their facilitators, during which “249 terrorists were sent to hell while 396 were arrested”.

-“The Pak Army, police, intelligence agencies and other LEAs are carrying out more than 100 operations on a daily basis against terrorism.”
+“The Pakistan Army, police, intelligence agencies and other law enforcement agencies are carrying out more than 100 operations on a daily basis against terrorism.”

-He said that during the operations in the ongoing year by Pakistani forcers, two of its officers and 60 soldiers have embraced martyrdom.
+He said that during the operations in the ongoing year by Pakistani forces, two of its officers and 60 soldiers embraced martyrdom.

 Regarding India, he said that the country’s top civil and army leadership was aware of “multiple threats” from India on the eastern border and that planning was underway to “divert attention from its internal violence like always”.